Hirwaun: Government

+Rammell (1853) reported to the General Board of Health under the auspices of the Public Health Act of 1848 that Hirwaun contained about 1,500 inhabitants.
 Hirwaun had its own seat on Glamorgan County Council from 1889.
 The first member elected was Sir William Thomas Lewis, later Lord Merthyr.
 Hirwaun was also part of the Aberdare Urban District Council area.

+According to the 2021 United Kingdom Census, Hirwaun had a population of 5,237.
 Until 2022 Hirwaun was the name of an electoral ward to Rhondda Cynon Taf County Borough Council, electing one county borough councillor.
 Following a boundary review, it was merged with neighbouring Rhigos to become 'Hirwaun, Penderyn and Rhigos', electing two councillors.